 - New jobs in tourism and construction have created a multiplier effect.

-- The Westfield Stratford shopping centre created 10,000 permanent new jobs from day one, including 2,000 for local people who were previously unemployed.
+- The Westfield Stratford shopping centre created 10,000 permanent new jobs from day one, including 2,000 for previously unemployed local people.

-- The Olympic bid was, in part, successful on the basis of sustainability.
-The park is sustainable in a large number of ways including public transport, walking and cycling routes, the water and energy efficient design of homes and the protection of green spaces and natural habitats.
+- The Olympic bid was, in part, successfully based on sustainability.
+The park is sustainable in many ways, including public transport, walking and cycling routes, the water and energy-efficient design of homes and the protection of green spaces and natural habitats.